awsdocs/aws-freertos-docs/doc_source/userguide/building-cmake.md

    Choose **AFR\_BOARD**, choose your board, and then choose **Configure** again\.

 1. Choose **Generate**\.
-After CMake generates the native build system files, the files should appear in the output binaries directory that you specified in the first step\.
+CMake generates the build system files \(for example, makefiles or ninja files\), and these files appear in the build directory you specified in the first step\.
+Follow the instructions in the next section to generate the binary image\.

 ## Building Amazon FreeRTOS from Generated Build Files<a name="cmake-build"></a>